Kreyeptic/CyberSecurityProject1/README.md

 physically touch each server.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...

 1. Install Docker.io and pip3
 2. Increases VM memory
 3. Download and Configure elk docker container